 An architectural ILS will be conducted for the historic Wheelon Dam, which may experience increased deterioration due to lower water levels under the proposed operations, and which may be altered or removed at some point as a result of future safety and operational requirements.
 The Wheelon Dam has not previously undergone formal historic architectural documentation.
+The ILS for the Wheelon Dam will be conducted during the fall 2019 drawdown, on the presumption that the dam, which was inundated by the construction of Cutler Reservoir, will be exposed during the drawdown.
 The area that will be subject to this ILS will be the location of the dam as it can be determined from historical sources, such as historical maps and photographs.
+GIS tools will be used prior to the survey to define this survey area based on the historical sources.

-The Wheelon Dam historic architectural ILS consists of a field visit and archival research to collect information following methods outlined in UDSH's Intensive Level Survey Standard Operating Procedures for Section 106 undertakings (USHPO 2015a).
-This includes collecting information necessary for completing a Utah Historic Site Form (UHSF), which includes a location map and sketch map, photographs and drawings of the dam, an architectural description of the dam, the history of the dam's construction and use, with a summary of historical sources consulted to obtain the construction and use information, and an evaluation of the dam's eligibility for the NRHP.
-Preliminary documentation for the Wheelon Dam was conducted during the fall 2019 drawdown, as the dam, which was inundated by the Cutler Reservoir, was exposed during the drawdown.
-Due to safety and access constraints of documenting the historic dam during the drawdown, a drone was used to capture high-resolution images and video footage not otherwise available.
+The Wheelon Dam historic architectural ILS will consists of a field visit and archival research to collect information following methods outlined in UDSH's Intensive Level Survey Standard Operating Procedures for Section 106 undertakings (USHPO 2015a).
+This will include includes collecting information necessary for completing a Utah Historic Site Form (UHSF), which will include includes a location map and sketch map, photographs and drawings of the dam, an architectural description of the dam, the history of the dam's construction and use, with a summary of historical sources consulted to obtain the construction and use information, and an evaluation of the dam's eligibility for the NRHP.
+High resolution digital photography will be used for photographie Preliminary documentation of for the Wheelon Dam was conducted during the fall 2019 drawdown, as the dam, which was inundated by the Cutler Reservoir, was exposed during the drawdown.
+Due to thesafety and access constraints of documenting the historic dam withinduring the current reservoir drawdown, a drone may be used for photography, provided that Federal Aviation Administration and PacifiCorp safety requirements can be metwas used to capture high-resolution images and video footage not otherwise available.

 Information and records held by PacifiCorp and any other readily available primary or secondary source documents relating to the history and use of the dam will be consulted to prepare a thorough history and context.
 Additionally, online sources will be consulted to locate additional information about the dam that may be available; such sources may include http://digitalnewspapers.org, the Library of Congress, and other relevant primary and secondary sources.
 All fieldwork and reporting will be supervised by a professional architectural historian who meets the Secretary of the Interior's Professional Qualifications Standards for architectural history.